 — #truthbomb, Danielle LaPorte

-Do you serve others before you take care of yourself?
 Service is a wonderful thing.
 Playing a big game and putting yourself on the line for something greater than yourself is a hugely transformative experience.
-However, putting others’ needs before your own is detrimental to your own well-being.
-As a precedent, it is dangerous to take into account the preferences of others before your own.
+However, putting others’ needs before your own constantly, and before dealing with your own self-care, is detrimental to your own well-being.
+As a precedent, it can be dangerous to your health to take into account the preferences of others before your own.
 What if their preferences don’t honor who you are?
-What if it makes you feel bad to fulfill the desires of others before your own are fulfilled?
-What if giving of yourself leaves you with nothing at the end of the day?
+What if you were to truly assess how you feel when you are fulfilling the desires of others before your own are fulfilled?
+What if there is far more shame and guilt ensuing in the wake of what you believe to be altruism?
+What if giving of yourself leaves you with nothing at the end of the day, even if it did at the beginning, but now no longer?
 No energy.
 No fulfillment.
-No love for life.
 No zest.
-No aliveness.
 Lackluster.
 Where will you fill up?
 Or do you just keep going whether you’re taken care of or not?
-That can lead to depletion and illness.
+After all, you’re doing good for the world, for your community, for your family, for your friends.
+This thinking can lead to depletion and illness.
 Some of us learn to forsake ourselves for the good of the whole.
 That’s just a lie.
 There is no good of the whole if the good of one is overlooked.
-Your overlooking yourself is the missing component and makes altruism a thief, a liar, and a cheat.
+Your overlooking yourself is the missing component and makes your altruism a thief, a liar, and a cheat.
 Service is best fulfilled once you are.
 Bringing your joy to serving others is far more generous than bringing a shadow of yourself to it.

 Desire is the onward impulse of the ever-evolving soul.